rotemov/invivo-imaging/README.md

 # invivo-imaging (Adam Lab HUJI)

-## Yoav Adam's Lab @ HUJI - subversion of main pipeline for running on ELSC cluster.
+Welcome to Yoav Adam's Lab @ HUJI - subversion of the invivo-imaging pipeline, tested on the ELSC cluster.

+Pipeline should work from Ubuntu and Windows 10 machines connected to HUJI's network / using the Samba VPN provided by HUJI.

+## Installation

+1. For windows users please install Ubuntu 18.04 LTS from the Microsoft Store (don't worry this won't change your OS).

+2. Install Anaconda from https://www.anaconda.com/products/individual (preferably 64-bit).

+3. git clone

+4. conda create

+5. python GUI/main_gui.py

+# Original Docs

 Spike-Guided Penalized Matrix Decomposition-Non-negative Matrix Factorization (SGPMD-NMF) pipeline code for in vivo voltage imaging